What is this going to cost?

 - Teat Dip Cups (RJB Non-Return TopDipper is my favorite.
 Try the foaming kind to reduce usage of dip. $8.70 ENasco, a hint: Use different colors for pre and post dipping.)

 - Soaps (for washing up, use heavy-duty, chlorinated, alkaline powder detergent for thorough cleaning of milk fats and proteins.
-Prices vary.
+Prices vary – The one we use is $70-ish for 5 gallons of powder, that’s lasted us several years.

 - Acid sanitizer – Chemical options available by the gallon ($20-30-ish) (We use our own homemade Apple Cider Vinegar, which is free and safe!)

-- Ointments (For dry teats in summer sun or winter cold) Only if necessary, use food safe options (I use a mix of hard and soft cooking oils)
+- Ointments (For dry teats in summer sun or winter cold) Only if necessary, use food safe options (I use homemade salves).

 - Strainer, filters (Disposable filters are the most sanitary.
 Tuffy Non-Gauze Disks work great. $5-8/box of 100 Small strainers can be bought for $45.)
 Or if your milk is super clean, you can consider skipping this step and avoid one more potential contamination.

 - Bottling materials (gallon glass jars are common.
-Try www.azurestandard.com or stores that offer canning supplies or bulk foods. $4/ea. per gallon.
+Try www.azurestandard.com or stores that offer canning supplies or bulk foods. $7/ea. per gallon.
 Used, look for companies that use gallon jars (ie. Honey) and see if they recycle their jars.
 I once bought 50 jars at $2 ea.
 And they were pretty much brand new!
-Half gallon jars are great, too!)
+Half gallon jars are great, too!
+Our feed stores sell them for around $10 for 6-count half-gallon Ball mason jars.)

 - Hand milking bucket $20-165 new, stainless.
 Only if you are choosing hand milking and not bucket milking.
 Buy or make a stool if you hand milk.